Pervious Pavement

 Measuring SuccessMeasuring Success

-green alleyAn indicator of pervious pavement's impact is water quality which is being measured by the percentage of assessed streams, rivers and lakes that are polluted.
+green alleyAn indicator of pervious pavement's impact is water quality, which can be measured by the percentage of assessed streams, rivers and lakes that are polluted.
 The desired trend is for this percentage to go down.

 Pervious pavement systems can last more than 20 years while providing an initial high level of infiltration even as the surface takes in moderate amounts of sediment.
-Economical benefits can be realized with lower stormwater fees, where applicable, reduced impervious area can result in lower fees for areas with stormwater fees based on impervious cover.
+Where applicable, reduced impervious area can result in lower fees for areas with stormwater fees based on impervious cover.

-Environmental benefits such as alleviating flooding and reducing stormwater runoff can be associated with this Best Management Practices (BMP).
-LEED credits are also possible for construction using it.
-Pollutants, including nutrients, metals and sediment removal can be accomplished using pervious pavement.
-Center for Watershed has a document that has BMP database information. green alley
+Environmental benefits such as alleviating flooding and reducing stormwater runoff can be associated with this Best Management Practice (BMP).
+LEED credits are also possible for construction with pervious pavement.
+According to the Metropolitan St. Louis Sewer District, well-designed permeable pavement projects should remove 80% of total suspended solids and prevent these pollutants from entering streams. green alley

 Case StudiesCase Studies